chooper/charleshooper.net/source/_posts/2019-10-04-what-the-hell-same-operand-comparisons-on-intel-architecture.markdown

 }
 ```

-The IA32 assembly that the book translated this to is:
+The IA32 assembly that the book translates this to is:

 ```
 number dw 0